Burkholderia pseudomallei: Identification

 Even when the isolate is recognized to be significant, commonly used identification systems may misidentify the organism as Chromobacterium violaceum or other nonfermenting, Gram-negative bacilli such as Burkholderia cepacia or Pseudomonas aeruginosa.
 Again, because the disease is rarely seen in Western countries, identification of B. pseudomallei in cultures may not actually trigger alarms in physicians unfamiliar with the disease.
 Routine biochemical methods for identification of bacteria vary widely in their identification of this organism: the API 20NE system accurately identifies B. pseudomallei in 99% of cases, as does the automated Vitek 1 system, but the automated Vitek 2 system only identifies 19% of isolates.

 The pattern of resistance to antimicrobials is distinctive, and helps to differentiate the organism from P. aeruginosa.
 The majority of B. pseudomallei isolates are intrinsically resistant to all aminoglycosides (via an efflux pump mechanism), but sensitive to co-amoxiclav: this pattern of resistance almost never occurs in P. aeruginosa and is helpful in identification.
 Unfortunately, the majority of strains in Sarawak, Borneo, are susceptible to aminoglycosides and macrolides, which means the conventional recommendations for isolation and identification do not apply there.

 Molecular methods (PCR) of diagnosis are possible, but not routinely available for clinical diagnosis.
 Fluorescence in situ hybridisation has also been described, but has not been clinically validated, and it is not commercially available.
 In Thailand, a latex agglutination assay is widely used, while a rapid immunofluorescence technique is also available in a small number of centres.

-Characteristics of Burkholderia pseudomallei
+Characteristics

 Morphological, physiological, and biochemical characteristics of Burkholderia pseudomallei are shown in the Table below.